PaulSnow/Fifth/README.md

 Anyway, for a number of years I couldn't put my hands on a copy of the full Fifth environment.
-This has really bothered me over the last few years, but not enough to mount all the old hard drives I have collected through the years.
+This has really bothered me over the last few years, but not enough to mount all the old hard drives I have collected...
+(Hint:  I have lots of old hard drives!
+"Toss the computer, keep the harddrive" -- the motto I live by!)

 Looked first on the web, and found a number of Shareware versions on the.
 Yes, you heard that right.
 Fifth predates Open Source by a few years.